cryptocoinjs/secp256k1-node/README.md

 secp256k1.recoverCompact(msg, sig, compressed, recid, cb)
 -----------------------------
-Recover an ECDSA public key from a compact signature.
-In the process also verifing it.
+Recover an ECDSA public key from a compact signature in the process also verifing it.
+Runs asynchronously if given a callback

 **Parameters**